The runtime is the security boundary. The model is an implementation detail.

 This list is the full set.
 Changes are reflected here within seven business days of any addition or removal.

-Dropstone is a thin authenticated proxy — we do not persist customer code, prompts, completions, or attached files.
-Customer data is processed only by subprocessors that maintain their own current security certifications.
-The full chain is audited end-to-end through inheritance:
+Dropstone is a thin authenticated proxy.
+Request logs hold no customer code, prompts, completions, or attached files, and commercial and enterprise accounts have nothing retained beyond that.
+Consumer memory and session sharing are covered in section 03.
+Customer data is otherwise processed only by subprocessors that maintain their own current security certifications, and the chain is audited end to end through inheritance.

 | Subprocessor | Certifications |